 Meghan was born and raised outside Chicago, Illinois where she trained privately with Sherry Moray and Irina Starovoitova at the Academy of Dance Arts.
 She attended summer programs at the Washington Ballet, American Ballet Theatre, Ballet West, and Canada’s Royal Winnipeg Ballet on scholarship.
 She participated in numerous competitions, including Youth America Grand Prix, where she won regionally and advanced to the NYC finals in 2013, 2014, and 2015.
 At the 2015 YAGP finals she was awarded a full scholarship to Canada’s Royal Winnipeg Ballet as a trainee.
 While with the RWB, she performed with the company in their productions of Giselle and The Nutcracker.
 After attending the ABT New York City summer intensive in 2016, she was offered a place in the American Ballet Theatre Studio Company and was the recipient of the Nora Orphanides’ scholarship.
 She was selected by Marcelo Gomes to premiere the new work he created for Studio Company, Kabalevsky Violin Concerto.
 In addition, she danced new works by Ethan Steifel and Liam Scarlett, performed at ABT outreach performances including Dance Against Cancer, and participated in the annual ABT/ Royal Ballet School exchange.
 She was also invited to tour with American Ballet Theatre to perform in Alexi Ratmansky’s Nutcracker and participated in the spring season at the Metropolitan Opera.
-This is her first season with Texas Ballet Theatre.
+This is her first season with Texas Ballet Theater.

 Where are you from?

 When did you begin dancing?

 I started dancing around the age of 3.

 I would stage dance productions (complete with costumes and music) for just about anyone that came to my house.
 I loved performing and my parents thought I should give real dance lessons a try.